Running low on battery power: Brexit Britain faces an acid test

 The bloc, which has proposed an effective ban on sales of new petrol and diesel cars from 2035, has allocated 2.9 billion euros ($3.4 billion) from 12 EU states to support new battery plants.
 European climate group Transport & Environment says the EU has 38 plants planned or being built, many benefiting from other support measures from the EU or individual governments.

-The bloc has identified 42 companies, including U.S. company Tesla and Germany's BMW (BMWG.DE), for specific roles in the battery supply chain and lifecycle, ranging from supplying raw materials to producing cells or recycling them. read more
+The bloc has identified 42 companies, including U.S. company Tesla and Germany’s BMW, for specific roles in the battery supply chain and lifecycle, ranging from supplying raw materials to producing cells or recycling them.

 Last year, the European Commission proposed laws to ensure sustainable battery production, while Germany has passed a supply chain law on the lifecycle of batteries, with plants to stay close together, helping meet environmental rules and containing costs.
 Batteries are heavy items to transport.